-C.2.4.
-Management and mitigation of market risk
+C.2.4 Management and mitigation of market risk

-The Company manages market risk using several measures within the risk management system outlined above in section B.3 and in accordance with the relevant regulatory requirements.
+The Company manages market risk through the application of its Risk Management System (outlined above in section B.3) and in accordance with the relevant regulatory requirements.

-The asset-liability management requirements of the Company are relatively limited as, firstly, the Company's Open Fund consists mainly of protection liabilities with stable average duration and, secondly, the liabilities of the Company's closed funds are reinsured to RLMIS.
+The asset-liability management requirements of the Company are relatively simple as, firstly, the Company's Open Fund consists mainly of protection liabilities with stable average duration and, secondly, the liabilities of the Company's closed funds are reinsured to RLMIS.